 String.prototype.toLocaleLowerCase()

-The toLocaleLowerCase() method returns the calling string value converted to lower case, according to any locale-specific case mappings.
+The toLocaleLowerCase() method of String values returns this string converted to lower case, according to any locale-specific case mappings.

 Try it